Source code for opendp.typing

 [docs] def substitute(self: Union["RuntimeType", str], **kwargs): if isinstance(self, GenericType): return kwargs.get(self.origin, self) if isinstance(self, RuntimeType): return RuntimeType(self.origin, self.args and [RuntimeType.substitute(arg, **kwargs) for arg in self.args]) return self

-[docs] class GenericType(RuntimeType): def __str__(self): raise UnknownTypeException(f"attempted to create a type_name with an unknown generic: {self.origin}")
+[docs] class GenericType(RuntimeType): def __repr__(self): raise UnknownTypeException(f"attempted to create a type_name with an unknown generic: {self.origin}")

 [docs] class UnknownType(RuntimeType): """Indicator for a type that cannot be inferred.
 Typically the atomic type of an empty list.
-RuntimeTypes containing UnknownType cannot be used in FFI """ origin: None # type: ignore[assignment] args: None # type: ignore[assignment] def __init__(self, reason): self.origin = None self.args = None self.reason = reason def __str__(self): raise UnknownTypeException(f"attempted to create a type_name with an unknown type: {self.reason}")
+RuntimeTypes containing UnknownType cannot be used in FFI """ origin: None # type: ignore[assignment] args: None # type: ignore[assignment] def __init__(self, reason): # pragma: no cover self.origin = None self.args = None self.reason = reason def __repr__(self): raise UnknownTypeException(f"attempted to create a type_name with an unknown type: {self.reason}")

 SymmetricDistance = 'SymmetricDistance' InsertDeleteDistance = 'InsertDeleteDistance' ChangeOneDistance = 'ChangeOneDistance' HammingDistance = 'HammingDistance' DiscreteDistance = 'DiscreteDistance'